weakish/docs-en/views/realtime-guide-beginner.md

         client.open(new AVIMClientCallback() {
           @Override
           public void done(final AVIMClient avimClient, AVIMException e) {
-            // do something as you need.
+            // Do something as you need
           }
        });
     }